zhusihan-python/ModbusRx/README.md

 Remarks
-“slave” is defined by ModbusSlave and create slave connection.
+“slave?is defined by ModbusSlave and create slave connection.
 For example: To create TCP slave connection, syntax is = Create.TcpIpSlave("127.0.0.1").